Sep. 27th - Oct. 1st: Big Month Part 1, 4 Day Prep and the Biggest Day

 Tip: Download the BirdsEye app and search Puerto Maldonado.
 Set radius to 10 km, and a list of 600 species is generated with photos and all.
 You can do a lot with the free version, but it is well worth to get a subscription for many off line features, especially if you do a lot of travel to areas where you don't have full knowledge of the likely species.

-The preliminar program for the first 4 days presented below follows that of 2018.
+The preliminary program for the first 4 days presented below follows that of 2018.
 However, we may make changes in this program, as the road between Puerto Maldonado and Infierno is in poor shape and too much time is lost here.
-Lodging shall be basic for 2 of the nights because we want to be where there is good night birding.
-On the 27th and the 30th we sleep at Ecoaventuras Amazonicas, where Zig-Zag Heron, Spectacled Owl and Crested Owls are regular.
-On the 28th and 29th we sleep more comfortably at Puerto Maldonado in a nice hotel.
+This year we shall sleep comfortably in Puerto Maldonado every night.

 Sep.
 27th: Puerto Maldonado, Grasslands and Savannah